 - ROAD CAR SPECIFICATIONS

-Production of the 2105 VFTS started in 1979 at the Vilnius plant in Lithuania, later receiving Group B homologation in October of 1982 under the moniker “VFTS-2” (which simply meant that it was the second rally model to come out of the company).
-All of VFTS’ rally cars were reputed to be simple, easy to repair, and allowed for decent performance at an affordable price.
+Production of the 2105 started in 1979 at the Vilnius auto plant in Lithuania.
+It was later chosen by the VFTS firm to replace their first rally car, the Lada 1600 (VAZ-2106), as the their flagship model.
+Having produced the required units, it achieved Group B homologation in October of 1982 under the moniker “VFTS-2”, which simply meant that it was the second rally model to come out of the company, but it is most widely known to enthusiasts as the 2105 VFTS.

 The 2105 VFTS rally car made use of the same 1568 cc engine that was developed for the firm’s first rally vehicle, the Lada 1600.
-The naturally aspirated unit could more than double its factory output to a healthy 160 BHP thanks to the use of double carburettors, modified internals, and 100-octane racing fuel.
-The small engine displacement would efficiently put the car in the B/10 class (for engines between 1300 and 1600 cc) where it was more than a match for any similar competition.
+The naturally aspirated unit could more than double its factory output to a healthy 160 BHP thanks to the use of double WEBER 45 DCOE carburettors, modified internals components and 100-octane racing fuel.
+The small engine displacement would efficiently put the car in the B/10 class for engines between 1300 and 1600 cc where it was more than a match for any similar competition.

-Improvements were made available over the course of its production such as a reinforced rear axle housing in 1985 and a new 5 speed transmission in 1986.
-An interesting particularity of the 5 speed gearbox was the shifting pattern with its first gear in the far right corner above reverse, while second through fourth occupied the normal pattern of a 4 speed unit.
-This layout was perfect for rallying since 1st gear is hardly ever selected and allowed the most used gears to be lined-up with each other rather than crossed.
-Other improvements included the availability of lighter aluminium inner door panels, hood/bonnet (with an added inlet duct), rear trunk/boot, and polycarbonate side screens.
+Improvements were made available over the course of its limited production run, such as a reinforced rear axle housing in 1985 and a new 5-speed transmission in 1986.
+The interesting particularity of this gearbox was the shifting pattern, with its first gear in the far right corner above reverse, while second through fourth gears occupied the normal pattern of a 4-speed unit.
+This layout was perfect for rallying since first gear is hardly ever selected other than for launches and allowed the most frequently used gears, second and third, to be lined-up with each other rather than crossed.
+Other improvements included the availability of lighter aluminium inner door panels, hood/bonnet (with an added inlet duct), rear trunk/boot and polycarbonate side screens.

-The Lada 2105 VFTS competed in but a rare few World Rally Championship outings in the Group B era such as Finland’s 1000 Lakes Rally where it utterly dominated the B/10 class in 1986 by occupying the first 6 class positions.
-Russian rally driver Igor Bolshikh would finish 18th overall and first in class.
-However, the car was more competitive in Eastern Europe’s national events where it led most events and clinched an extensive list of podium finishes.
+The Lada 2105 VFTS competed in but a rare few World Rally Championship (WRC) outings in the Group B era, such as Finland’s 1000 Lakes Rally where it utterly dominated the B/10 class in 1986 by occupying the first 6 class positions.
+Russian rally driver Igor Bolshikh would finish 18th overall and 1st in the B/10 class.
+However, the car was more competitive in Eastern Europe’s national events where it led most of the events it participated in – clinching an extensive list of wins and podium finishes.

-The car had by then gained so much notoriety among rally enthusiasts of the old communist block that many privateers started to copy them and it soon became available as a kit car.
-Replicas still compete in various national rally club series to this day and is very popular in Hungary.
+The car had by then gained so much notoriety among rally enthusiasts of the old communist bloc that many privateers started to copy them and it soon became available as a kit car.
+Replicas of the VFTS-2 are a mainstay of many rally series in Eastern Europe to this day, where it still favorably competes, also being much welcomed in historical outings across the globe.

 It is note to mention that VFTS also worked on the “Lada Turbo” Group B Prototype, better known as the Lada Samara EVA (click to learn more).